 How do you make a state’s number-one attraction even better?
-That was our charge for the Oklahoma Zoo’s Oklahoma Trails exhibit.
+That was our charge for the Oklahoma City Zoo’s Oklahoma Trails exhibit.
 And we achieved the goal.
 The grand opening helped pull in a record-breaking 800,000 visitors in 2007.
 Working with the zoo and architectural teams, we built the entire experience around the earliest settlers and Native American design vocabulary.
 It felt like you were stepping back in time.
-We provided environmental design, research and writing and interpretive graphics throughout this immersive exhibit.
-The exhibit covers eight acres of natural habitat and includes almost 50 native animal species.
+We provided environmental design, research and writing and interpretive graphics.
+The interactive exhibit covers eight acres of natural habitat and includes almost 50 native animal species.
 It spans 13 distinctive ecosystems, each announced by a large vertical stone marker with the dominant animal species.
 A black bear crest emblazons the oversized entry monument.

 Original illustrations and fun facts convey the animals’ personalities and make you want to take one home.
 Or maybe not if it’s the American alligator.SONIA GRETEMAN